ThisTNTSquid/issues-bot/README.md

 I decide to make this bot, and do the development job for you :)

 ## Setup
+> NOTE: This setup section does not make any sense until the bot is officially released
 ### Simple "Invite to Server"

 This method is recommanded if you wish to use it instantly or don't want to deal with all the trivial setup procedures